MalinYamato/chat/README.md

 Started](http://golang.org/doc/install) page describes how to install the development environment.

-Once you have Go up and running, you can download, build and run the example using the following commands.
+Once you have Go up and running, you can download, build and run the babel using the following commands.

     $ nano .bash_profile